cmaijala/Crowdfunding_ETL/README.md

 ### In this extract, transform, load (ETL) mini project, we utilized Pandas to build an ETL pipeline for data extraction and transformation.
 We employed Python dictionary methods, along with Pandas and NumPy, to efficiently manage the extraction and transformation processes.
 The project was implemented using the Pandas library within a Python kernel.

-### After cleaning and transforming the data, we generated four CSV files, which served as the basis for creating an Entity-Relationship Diagram (ERD).
+### After cleaning and transformed the data, we generated four CSV files, which served as the basis for creating an Entity-Relationship Diagram (ERD).
 The ERD helped us visualize the relationships between different entities, enhancing our understanding of their interactions.

 ### Using the ERD as a guide, we created a database schema for PostgreSQL.
 This schema defined the organization of our database tables and their relationships, including rules to ensure data accuracy and reliability.